mahdichaaben/mahdichaaben/README.md

 ## Hi there 👋

-I am Mahdi, a passionate developer and competitive programming enthusiast skilled in multiple technologies.
+I am Mahdi, a passionate developer and skilled in multiple technologies.

 ---